unoplatform/uno.extensions/doc/Overview/Reactive/in-apps.md

 ## Refreshing a data

-The `FeedView` expose a `Refresh` command directly in the data context of its content.
+The `FeedView` exposes a `Refresh` command directly in the data context of its content.
 You can use this command to trigger a refresh from the view, like a "pull to refresh".

 ```xml